 The three major sectors for applying Big Data are industry (16.4 billion euros invested in 2020 in the EU), finance (15.4 billion euros), and retail (8.2 billion euros)*.
 Beyond these fields, Big Data impacts numerous data-driven projects in the energy, transportation, health, and media sectors.
 These non-specialized experts can therefore put their skills to use for the whole economy.

 Big Data and AI

-The Big Data specialization opens up numerous opportunities to pursue a PhD with numerous research topics in Data Science involving Machine Learning and Deep Learning linked to Artificial Intelligence.
+The Data Science & Data Engineering specialization opens up numerous opportunities to pursue a PhD with numerous research topics in Data Science involving Machine Learning and Deep Learning linked to Artificial Intelligence.
 AI algorithms have begun to reach a level of technological maturity which is expanding on the promises made by Big Data at the end of the 2000s.
 The impacts and applications of these advances are at the heart of the challenge facing Data Scientists today.

 Software Engineering /Digital Analysis / Statistical Machine Learning / Deep Learning /AI

 Data Scientist / Social Network Analyst / Risk Manager / Big Data Health Analyst / Supply Chain Optimizer